jettro/semi-website/_documentation/weaviate/current/get-started/quick_start.md

 ## Automatic Classification

-If you run the following query, you might notice that there are no categories classified for new articles.
+If you run the following query, you might notice that there are no categories classified for articles.

 ```graphql
 # GraphQL